Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ocean City Beach

-Ocean City Beach is definitely one of the most fun day trips from DC.
+Ocean City Beach is perfect for a fun-filled day trip.
 Many DC area locals make it a habit to head to this party town each summer.
-You’ll find surrounding amusement parks, arcades, and mini golf courses making this a fun day trip for everyone.
+You’ll find surrounding amusement parks, arcades, and mini golf courses making this a fun day trip for families, couples, and groups of friends.

 Ocean City offers over 10 miles of beach and endless tourist attractions.
 The beach is especially popular with surfers.
 There’s even a dedicated surfing section on the beach.
 It’s also a premier fishing location on the east coast and is known as the White Marlin Capital of the World.

-In the summertime, the beach gets crowded, so sun-seekers should get there early to nab a good spot in the sand as well as good parking.
+In the summertime, the beach gets crowded, so sun-seekers should get here early to nab a good spot in the sand as well as good parking.
+It’s a popular spot for bachelor and bachelorette parties.
+In late spring/early summer, you’ll often see Maryland high school seniors celebrating the end of the year.

 Wander down the brick and cobblestone streets near the Naval Academy and you’ll see plenty of midshipmen in uniform and busking musicians before reaching the bustling harbor.
-In addition to the historic buildings lining the street, you’ll also find quaint stores and restaurants on this side of the Chesapeake Bay.
+You’ll also find quaint stores, restaurants, and historic buildings on this side of the Chesapeake Bay.

 There are also boat tours around Annapolis Harbor from April until October.
+Or take a dinner cruise from the harbor down the river.
 If that’s not your style, take a walk and watch the sailboats and yachts pass through the Chesapeake Bay.
-Then grab a bite to eat at any delicious food destinations lining the waterfront corridor.
+Then grab a bite to eat at any of the delicious food destinations lining the waterfront corridor.

 Maryland Science Center